Create imaginative art.

 How to invert your photos.

-You can invert colors in Adobe Photoshop for many creative purposes.
-Follow this tutorial to invert colors in any image.
+You can invert colours in Adobe Photoshop for many creative purposes.
+Follow this tutorial to invert colours in any image.

 1. Open the image.